bs : bytes? start : exact-nonnegative-integer? end : exact-nonnegative-integer?

 gcrypt The libgcrypt foreign library seems to perform some default CSPRNG initialization, but I don’t know the details.

-nettle The crypto library creates a Yarrow-256 instance and seeds it once with entropy obtained from crypto-random-bytes.
-The instance does not automatically update its entropy pool, so it does not enjoy Yarrow’s key-compromise recovery properties.
+nettle The crypto library creates a Yarrow-256 instance and seeds it with entropy obtained from crypto-random-bytes.
+The instance is reseeded when a certain number of entropy-consuming operations have been performed since the last reseed.

 PSS padding for RSA signatures is, in principle, parameterized by the salt length.
 A standard choice is the length of the digest to be signed.
 By default, libcrypto uses the maximum possible salt length when signing and infers the salt length when verifying, as documented for EVP_PKEY_CTX_set_rsa_pss_saltlen.
 See also this discussion.
 Unfortunately, other libraries do not directly support this behavior and it is nontrivial to work around it.
 Thus for greater compatibility, this library defines 'pss padding to use the digest length and 'pss* to be the libcrypto-specific behavior.